JulikaBoedewadt/JIRA-tooling/DORA/README.md

-# DORA Metrics Analyzer for JIRA Projects
+# 🚀 DORA Metrics Analyzer for JIRA Projects

-A Python script that automatically analyzes DORA (DevOps Research and Assessment) metrics for any JIRA project.
+A unified Python script that automatically analyzes DORA (DevOps Research and Assessment) metrics for any JIRA project using real data.

 ## 🎯 What are DORA Metrics?